 THANKS FOR PROPOSING A CLASS AT HUGO HOUSE

 Please fill out the course information as completely as possible.
-Submit by January 6th for priority consideration for the SUMMER 2023 catalog.
+Submit by October 25, 2023 for priority consideration for the SPRING 2024 catalog.
 Questions?
-Contact the Education team: firstname.lastname@example.org
+Contact the Education team: firstname.lastname@example.org.

-If you haven't yet taught at Hugo House, PLEASE be sure to attach your resume/CV and teaching philosophy.
+If you haven't yet taught at Hugo House, PLEASE be sure to attach your resume/CV and teaching philosophy, as well as responding to the two prompts in the application.
 We also recommend familiarizing yourself with our previous course offerings before submitting.
 See extra notes & tips below!

-- A one-day class generally meets for three hours, either from 10 am - 1 pm or from 1:10-4:10 p.m.
+- A one-day class generally meets for three hours, either from 10 am - 1 pm or from 1:10-4:10 pm on Saturdays.
 We occasionally run longer one-day classes or two-day classes, depending on space availability.

 - Alternate schedules may be possible.
 Please ask.

-- COVID-19: The majority of classes are being held online through Zoom or Wet Ink.
-We are beginning to schedule more classes in our Capitol Hill location, so please indicate if you are willing to teach in-person using the class location selection.
+- We are beginning to schedule more classes in our Capitol Hill location, so please indicate if you are willing to teach in-person using the class location selection.

 - Generally, class enrollment is set at a maximum of fifteen and a minimum of five.
 If fewer than five students register for a class, it will be cancelled.
 Please indicate if you require a higher maximum number of students than five.